go-outside-labs/web3-toolkit-sol/basic_knowledge/foundry/README.md

 <br>

-* foundry is a set of tools for ethereum applications development, including tests in solidity
+* **[foundry](https://book.getfoundry.sh/forge/differential-ffi-testing)** is a set of tools for evm-based smart contract development and tests, written in rust.

 <br>

 ---